Palatino Express: Route

 The original Rome Express route operated from Calais-Maritime, a coastal railway station providing a direct connection between cross-channel ferries from England and the French railway network, via Paris, Aix-les-Bains, Modane, Turin, Genoa, Pisa, and Florence to Rome.
 On 21 January 1893 the route was changed to run via Marseilles, Nice, San Remo and Genoa, instead of via Mont Cenis and Turin.
 In 1897 the route reverted to Mont Cenis.

 Following the name change to Palatino Express the service operated the same route, but without the Calais to Paris section.
 Travellers were still able to make the full journey, by using the Flèche d'Or express service from Calais-Maritime to Paris, until this service was withdrawn in 1972; and thereafter by using a regular service train from Calais-Maritime to Paris, until Calais-Maritime station was closed in the mid-1990s as a result of the opening of the Channel Tunnel.
-Even then, it remained possible to connect from the ferry port by bus to Calais's main railway station Calais-Ville and from there to take a service train to Paris.
+Even then, it remained possible to connect from the ferry port by bus to Calais's main railway station Calais-Ville - or alternatively, thanks to the opening of the Channel Tunnel, to take a Eurostar train directly from the UK to the newly-opened Calais-Frethun - and from there to take a service train to Paris.